SAP-samples/ui5-cap-event-app/docs/typescript.md

 - The type definitions are work in progress with NO COMPATIBILITY GUARANTEES!
 Changes will happen.
 - The string syntax for bindings is not supported yet.
 This means instead of e.g. `new Button({text: "{myModel>someText}"})` one has to use the object syntax to prevent TypeScript from complaining: `new Button({text: {path: "myModel>someText"}})`
 - The types of UI5 API parameter and return values are not always precisely defined.
-This happens especially for nested structures and the types with which Promises resolve.
-This is because the type definition files are generated from the regular JSDoc documentation, which not always has complete `@param` definitions, but explains some parts in plaintext instead.
-When you notice a place where types are not fully defined, please open a GitHub ticket.
+This happens especially for nested structures and for the types with which Promises resolve.
+This is because the type definition files are generated from the regular JSDoc documentation, which not always has complete `@param` definitions, but occasionally explains some parts in plaintext instead.
+When you notice a place where types are not fully defined, [please open a GitHub issue](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md#report-an-issue).
 Fixing it will not only improve the TypeScript experience, but also make our regular API documentation more precise.
 - There is no support yet for automatically defining the API of custom controls.